Prairie Public NewsRoom

 An important note on mail-in ballots

-Because of the executive order issued by President Trump, mail-in ballots received on primary election day after 7 p.m. will not be counted.
+Because of a change approved by the Legislature, mail-in ballots received on primary election day after 7 p.m. will not be counted.
 If you have asked for a mail-in ballot, you can deliver them in-person to drop boxes or county offices before that deadline to make sure they are counted.

 Shout-out to election workers